 Food recalls

-Food recall is defined as ‘an action taken to remove from distribution, sale and consumption, food which is unsafe’.
+Food recall is defined in the Food Standards Australia New Zealand Food Industry Food Recall Protocol (the Protocol), as ‘an action taken to remove from distribution, sale and consumption, food which is unsafe’.

 There are many reasons why a food product can be recalled.
 The most common are: